 10.3.14.
-Problem: After performing a cluster install the Nagios server is not started ps -ef | grep nagios
+Problem: After performing a cluster install the Nagios server is not started

 The Nagios server is not started after a cluster install and you are unable to manage it from Ambari Web.

 - 1. Log into the Nagios server host. - 2.
 Confirm that the Nagios server is not running.
 From a shell: